Teachinghearts |

 We learn this from Job 1: 6).

-- Friendly Principalities and Powers.
+- Friendly Principalities And Powers.

-- Unfriendly Principalities and Powers.
+- Unfriendly Principalities And Powers.

 They fight God to try to gain control of this world.